-(Kansas City, Mo.) – Today, KC Water joins elected officials, water utilities, community leaders, and businesses participating in the third annual Imagine a Day Without Water, a nationwide day of education and advocacy about the value of water.
-Led by the Value of Water Campaign, hundreds of organizations across the country will host events today aimed at raising awareness about the crucial need for investment in our nation’s water infrastructure to ensure that no American community is left without safe and reliable water.
+(Kansas City, Mo.) – Today, KC Water joins elected officials, water utilities, community leaders, educators, and businesses participating in the fourth annual Imagine a Day Without Water, a nationwide day of education and advocacy about the value of water.
+Led by the Value of Water Campaign, hundreds of organizations across the country will host events and spearhead projects today aimed at raising awareness about the crucial need for investment in our nation’s water infrastructure.

 “Safe and reliable drinking water is an essential part of a healthy community and a resource we often take for granted,” said KC Water Director Terry Leeds.
 “While we often overlook the treatment plant, pump stations, and more than 2,800 miles of underground pipe that deliver water right to our taps, this is an intricate system that makes almost everything we do possible.
 This week is an important time to remember the vital role water plays in our daily lives.”

 KC Water created a short video to highlight what we would miss without water.
 Local coffee shops and breweries also received KC Water coffee sleeves and coasters to share with their customers the value of water.

 After decades of underfunding, water infrastructure is aging and in need of investment.
 Drought, flooding, and population changes are stressing water and wastewater systems around the nation.
 A single nationwide day without water service would put $43.5 billion of economic activity at risk.
 In just eight days, a national water service stoppage would put nearly two million jobs in jeopardy.